lorenzocopelli/weatherapi/example/README.md

 # WeatherAPI example

 First you need an API key from WeatherAPI.com, which can be acquired for free [here](https://www.weatherapi.com/signup.aspx/).
+Then, import the library:

 ```dart
 import 'package:weatherapi/weatherapi.dart';